Aviation in Nigeria

 • Associated Aviation still operates an ERJ-145 (5N-BJM) leased from the Bauchi State government.

 • MaxAir has acquired a Embraer Legacy 600 (M-ANGA) for its charter operations.
-The airline also operates a Learjet 45.
+The airline also operates a Learjet 45 (5N-LDM).

 SkyBird Air - Dornier 328Jet